majoravery/avery/README.md

 - [ ] limit the drag to 1 language at a time only because the radius isn't uniform
 - [ ] looks weird on mobile

-Weather

-- [ ] draw other weather svgs

 ProjectShowcase

 - [ ] use an animated gif of scrolling down the page